 When the joeys are born, they are much more helpless and undeveloped at birth than placental mammal babies.
 This is the reason for having the pouch—it protects the young, keeps them warm, and is the location where the joeys can get milk.
 Once the joeys have attached to a nipple to nurse, they grow and develop there for weeks to months, depending on the species.
 Once the joeys are large enough, they leave the pouch and hang on to their mother’s fur instead.
 Mom and offspring can stay together for up to a year in some species!

 Marsupials often struggle to survive, and kangaroos are currently hunted for food and hides.
 The greater bilby Macrotis lagotis has decreased greatly over the years due to habitat loss from farming and introduced predators like feral cats and foxes.
-There are breeding programs for this species now, and they are being reintroduced into western Queensland, Australia, to repopulate their lost numbers.
+Thanks to breeding programs, greater bilbies are being reintroduced into western Queensland, Australia, to repopulate their lost numbers.

-The mountain pygmy-opossum Burramys parvus numbers less than 2,000 in the wild, due to construction of roads, dams, and ski resorts in its mountainous habitat.
+The mountain pygmy-opossum Burramys parvus numbers less than 2,000 in their native habitat, due to construction of roads, dams, and ski resorts in its mountainous habitat.
 The hairy-nosed wombat Lasiorhinus graffiti has about 70 individuals left in one of the national parks in Queensland.
 This wombat is at critical risk due to overhunting for its thick fur.